 “Well, there is no one important place that I place keywords, but I place keywords in a number of ways of places that are important.
 I place keywords in the following places: Title Tag, URL, H1 Tag, Body Text, Image Name and Alt Attribute.”

-With this question, you would be able to determine if the candidate understands errors and the things that may be responsible for these errors.
+With this question, you can determine if the candidate understands errors and the factors that may be responsible for them.

-This question can serve as competency question that will help you rate the candidate skills.
+This question can also serve as a competency question to help you evaluate the candidate’s skills.

 The candidate should be able to explain soft 404 errors in terms like this: